sdgluck/fetch-background-sync/README.md

 - [__options__] {Object} _(optional)_ [fetch options](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch) object

 Returns a Promise that resolves on success of the fetch request.
 Rejects if a sync exists with this name already.

+There are also some properties/methods on the Promise.
+See the [Sync API](#sync-api) for more details.

 If called with a `name`: